 Using the Cyber Attribution Model

 Identifying code reuse

 Reporting, Dissemination and Integration

-Why MCSI’s Threat Intelligence Certification is World Class
+Why MCSI’s Threat Intelligence Analyst Certification is World Class

-- World-Class Requirements Met Are Above Standard: Holders of the MTIA Certification have completed 100 practical online exercises thus demonstrating that they have the skills and knowledge in the following areas: file analysis, disk and filesystem forensics, executable analysis, Windows forensics, memory forensics, threat intelligence and enterprise investigations.
+Holders of the MTIA Certification have completed 100 practical online exercises thus demonstrating that they have the skills and knowledge to disrupt and defeat ongoing malicious adversary cyber campaigns, and deter future campaigns.